-Until your membership ends, and your new Medicare and Medicaid coverage begins, you must continue to get your medical items, services and prescription drugs through our plan.

-- □Continue to use our network providers to receive medical care. - □ Continue to use our network pharmacies or mail order to get your prescriptions filled. - □ If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-Section 5 We must end your membership in the plan in certain situations

-Section 5.1 When must we end your membership in the plan?

-We must end your membership in the plan if any of the following happen:

-□ If you no longer have Medicare Part A and Part B.

-- □ If you are no longer eligible for Medicaid.
-As stated in Chapter 1, section 2.1, our plan is for people who are eligible for both Medicare and Medicaid.
-We must notify you in writing that you have a 6 month grace period to regain eligibility before you are disenrolled.
-For more information on the grace period and how it may affect your costs under this plan, please see Chapter 4, Section 1.1. - □ If you do not pay your medical spend down, if applicable. - \Box If you move out of our service area. - □ If you are away from our service area for more than 6 months. - □ If you move or take a long trip, call Customer Service to find out if the place you are moving or traveling to is in our plan's area . - □ If you become incarcerated (go to prison). - □ If you are no longer a United States citizen or lawfully present in the United States. - □ If you lie or withhold information about other insurance you have that provides prescription drug coverage. - □ If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - □ If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)
+• ership ends, and your new Medicare and Medicaid coverage begins, you must our medical items, services and prescription drugs through our plan. □Continue to ι use our network providers to receive medical care. □Continue to ι use our network pharmacies or mail order to get your prescriptions filled. - spitalized on the day that your membership ends, your hospital stay will be ur plan until you are discharged (even if you are discharged after your new age begins).
+Section 5 We must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
+We must end yo ur membership in the plan if any of the following happen: □If you no long er have Medicare Part A and Part B. people who a have a 6 mon onger eligible for Medicaid.
+As stated in Chapter 1, section 2.1, our plan is for re eligible for both Medicare and Medicaid.
+We must notify you in writing that you th grace period to regain eligibility before you are disenrolled.
+For more the grace period and how it may affect your costs under this plan, please see ection 1.1. ☐If you do not ¡ pay your medical spend down, if applicable. □If you move o ut of our service area. □If you are awa y from our service area for more than 6 months. • e or take a long trip, call Customer Service to find out if the place you are moving to is in our plan's area. □If you become e incarcerated (go to prison). □If you are no I onger a United States citizen or lawfully present in the United States. □If you lie or wi drug coverag thhold information about other insurance you have that provides prescription e. information at nally give us incorrect information when you are enrolling in our plan and that ffects your eligibility for our plan.
+(We cannot make you leave our plan for this we get permission from Medicare first.) medical care ously behave in a way that is disruptive and makes it difficult for us to provide for you and other members of our plan.
+(We cannot make you leave our plan for pless we get permission from Medicare first.) • eone else use your UnitedHealthcare UCard to get medical care.
+(We cannot ve our plan for this reason unless we get permission from Medicare first.)

-- □ If you let someone else use your UnitedHealthcare member ID card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - □ If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.
+☐ If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. □ If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan.